 John Ludwig (04:46):

-I worked for a company who drilled wells in the Denver Julesburg basin out of Denver, and I was their risk manager, if you will, and I was their health and safety coordinator.
+I worked for a company that drilled wells in the Denver Julesburg basin out of Denver, and I was their risk manager, if you will, and I was their health and safety coordinator.
 So, I did both jobs, at that time.
 So, we were able to take that company, it was a small privately held organization and they went public.
 So, I learned a lot about the business and how the business works on the risk management side, for an upstream oil and gas company.
-And funny enough, I was working with Aon as my broker and I kept looking at him going, you know, what are you all doing with the information that I provide you here?
-I am a risk manager in a company and I'm providing you information.
+And funny enough, I was working with Aon as a broker and I kept looking at him going, you know, what are you all doing with the information that I provide you here?
+I am a risk manager in a company and I'm providing you with information.
 You bring something back to me.
 And it was very apparent very, very quickly that I wanted to be on the broker side of the business, because they got to go to London, and they got to do all these things.

 And here I was just feeding them information to be able to do that.
 So, in 1998 I went from being a risk manager and jumped over into the brokerage world for Aon in Denver.
 From there I went to work for a large regional called IMA and helped start the energy group there.
-And then I felt the kind of, kind of the call of the wild and what happens in this business oftentimes is that I bought into a small, small agency in Fort Worth, Texas.
-It had great people, great entries into the upstream oil and gas piece and bought into that firm at a very small size, and frankly, we were able to grow it significantly and then sold it to Alliant in 2013.
+And then I felt the kind of, kind of the call of the wild, and what happens in this business oftentimes is that I bought into a small, small agency in Fort Worth, Texas.
+It had great people, great entries into the upstream oil and gas piece, and bought into that firm at a very small size, and frankly, we were able to grow it significantly and then sold it to Alliant in 2013.
 So, like a lot of our customers, I've been through each phase of that and been able to see that and it's been significant.
 And like I said, a nice thing is we've been able to carry the same mantra, the same values, the same ideas about where we were going to do that.
 And today what you see is that an energy group that's got more than 160 people in the energy group, that's focus across all lines of it.
 So, it's been quite a ride.